blakethomas12/Beav-Guesser/Reports/Week 3 Report.md

 # Team Report
+### Agenda
+-
 ### Goals From Last Week
-- Research about designated roles.
+1. Research about designated roles.
-- N/A
+2. N/A
-- N/A
+3. N/A

-### Progess
+### Progess and Issues

-**Status Report**

-Blake has established a setup using MongoDB.

-**Next Meeting Agenda**
+Currently we are setting up our systems with MongoDB and can connect to the server succesfully.
+We have run into a few issues setting up and are working on getting those sorted out.

+### Goals For Next Week
+1. Have a basic website running with front-end and back-end.
-Ensure everybody has their system set up and test out current functionalities.
+2. Ensure everybody has their system set up.
+3. N/A

-## Contributions of Individual Team Members
+# Contributions of Individual Team Members

-### Progess

 - **Blake**

 Working on functions to pull data from database.

+- **Lukas**

+Basic testing with Google streetview embeds.\
+Gathering locations from Google maps (data collection).

 - **Joy**

-- **Lukas**

-    Basic testing with Google streetview embeds.
+Gathering locations from Google maps (data collection)

-- **Kevin**
+- **Kevin T**

+Setting up the server.js and creating/storing users

-- **Kevin**
+- **Kevin N**

+Setting up the server.js and creating/storing users

 - **Sam**

+Working on initial start, ingame, and leaderboard ui design.

 - **Gavin**

-  Developing a basic HTML to use as a guideline.

-### Goals For Next Week

-1. Have a basic website running.

-2.

-3.
+Developing the HTML for the home webpage.